KatrinaaDing/cs1531/wk1 Intro_Data Type_If_While.md

 # Python

 Python is interpret, dynamically typed language.
-Interpret means can directly running using shell(no compilation and linking).
+"Interpret" means it can be directly ran using shell (no compilation and linking).

-don't need files (e.g. .c file)
+i.e. Doesn't need files (e.g. .c file)

 ```python
 >>> width = 20